es

 La Vall de Gallinera

-The Cherry Festival was started in the year 2000 by the cultural association Unió Cultural d’Amics i Amigues de la Vall de Gallinera, and later the valley’s local government took over the organisation of the event.
-This festival aims to dignify one of the most important products of La Vall de Gallinera: the cherry.
-It is held on the second weekend of June, taking advantage of the end of the harvest.
-It is a fun event where both young and old enjoy a weekend full of activities suitable for everyone.
+The Cherry Festival was launched in the year 2000 by the Unió Cultural d’Amics i Amigues de la Vall de Gallinera (‘Friends of the Vall de Gallinera Cultural Association’), with the local council later taking over the organisation of the event.
+The festival, held on the second weekend of June to coincide with harvest time, aims to celebrate one of the most important products of La Vall de Gallinera.
+The Cherry Festival is a fun event where both young and old enjoy a weekend full of activities for everyone.

-This festival has events that have already become traditions, year after year, such as the poster competition or the international cherry pit spitting championship.
+The festival features a programme of events that have become yearly traditions, such as the poster competition and the international cherry stone-spitting championship.

-In addition, throughout the previous month, there is a cherry-based gastronomic route with the participation of all the bars and restaurants of the valley, whereby visitors can enjoy peculiar dishes based on the cherry.
+In addition, and throughout the previous month, there is a cherry-based gastronomy route through all the bars and restaurants of the valley, whereby visitors can enjoy typical dishes based on the characteristic fruit.

 Fiesta de la cereza la Vall de Gallinera